gaehlerm/SoftwareEngineering/README.md

 You have to face the facts.
 Waterfall refactoring is not working out.
 Instead you have to follow the actual dynamics of making changes, learning more about your code and adapting your future changes.
 These three steps are the only way how refactoring is done.

 // Make circle graphic: changes to be made, make changes, more changes to be made

+A refactoring certainly has the highest impact if you have some new understanding of the problem you try to solve.
+This allows you to rewrite a complete piece of code at once and make significant progress with your code quality.

 ### The circle of doom